Sarkilo/simple-py3-text-compressor/README.md

 # simple-py3-text-compressor
-This simple python program can compress only lowercase english alphabet plus 6 ASCII characters. (by default 4 chracters are used for space, dot, comma and apostrophe)<br>
+This simple python program can compress only lowercase english alphabet plus 6 ASCII characters. (by default 5 chracters are used for space, dot, comma. apostrophe and new line)<br>
 It works by changing text to bits and then saving letters 5bits each and then saving them back to numbers and ASCII characters. (for compressed text it doesn't use 'invicible' characters for easier use)<br>
 Every 5 compressed characters contains 8 characters uncompressed.<br>
 You can use cli or input file.<br>